DataMa-Solutions/docs/use_cases_of_the_month.md

 img_width: 600
 img_height: 300
 description: |
-  Practical DataMa use cases from real clients
+  Practical Datama use cases from real clients

 ---
-> Every month, DataMa publishes a practical use case from a real client, to get others inspired and share knowledge and learnings
+> Every month, Datama publishes a practical use case from a real client, to get others inspired and share knowledge and learnings

 {% for post in site.posts %}
 {% if post.feed == "ucotm" %}